jadzeidan/user-guides/_includes/shared/device_settings.md

 {% endif %}

 ## Secrets section
-At the top of the device settings you can find the "secrets" section.
+At the top of the device settings you can find the "Secrets" section.
 This section is all about making sure your funds are secure.

 It let's you:
 {% if include.product == "BitBox02" %}